LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2024-03-29-LVAC-World-XC.md

 location: Sandpitts Cottage, Islandbridge.
 ---

-To go with the latest brilliant LV podcast on Mairéad Murphy who raced in the 1999 World XC in Belfast, and this year's World Cross in Belgrade tomorrow, here's a few things about Liffey Valley and the World Cross you mightn't know, or you might remember, or you might even have been there (so now read on 😉🏃🏼🏃‍♀️)
+To go with the latest brilliant LV podcast on Mairéad Murphy who raced in the 1999 World XC in Belfast, and this year's World Cross in Belgrade tomorrow, here's a few things about Liffey Valley and the World Cross you mightn't know, or you might remember, or you might even have been there...so now read on....

 This Saturday the World XC championships are on in Belgrade with 8 Irish athletes competing in all.
 Don't miss it on telly (Virgin Media Two 950am -120pm) or web, it's a race with a truly great history.
 The race starts are a sight to be seen, like a cross between the Grand National and the Charge of the Light Brigade.
 They go out hard and very fast, and then it gets a bit tougher after that.